Getting the perfect snare drum EQ settings is crucial for most music genres since the snare is usually one of the main instruments.

 Sweep around that frequency range till you find the sweet spot.
 If that’s causing the snare to sound dark then use a dynamic EQ instead of a static equalizer.

-Once you’re done with removing any unwanted frequencies on the snare you might want to do some compression (only if it’s necessary) before enhancing.
+Once you’re done with removing any unwanted frequencies, you might want to apply some snare compression (only if it’s necessary) before enhancing.

 At this point of your snare mixing journey, you can start using EQ plugins that add some color to the sound or a hardware unit if you can access one.